-State of Iowa Department of Education NARRATIVE OF THE APPLICATION-PROPOSAL CONTENTS RFP# 340376
+State of Iowa Department of Education NARRATIVE OF THE APPLICATION-PROPOSAL CONTENTS RFP# 340574

 FY21-25 Competitive Grant Application for Adult Education and Family Literacy Act (AEFLA) (WIOA, Sec.
-231 and Sec.
-225)
+243)

-Section II: Proposed Project: (500 points and 100 points for OPTIONAL Sec.
-225)
+Section II: Proposed Project: (500 points)

-The Eligible Provider will deliver comprehensive adult education and literacy activities to eligible individuals within their identified service area.
-Applicants who intend to deliver corrections education and education for other institutionalized individuals should reference their proposed services in the appropriate questions (state requirement).
+The Eligible Provider will deliver comprehensive Integrated English Literacy and Civics Education (IELCE) to eligible individuals within their identified service area. (state requirement).
 Where available and appropriate, the Applicant will use data from reputable and verifiable sources to respond to the questions below.

-A. Program Design and Leadership (Assigned/100 Points)
+A. PROGRAM DESIGN AND LEADERSHIP (Assigned/100 Points)